The Spanish income tax system provides a generous tax free regime for persons who are resident in Spain but work abroad for part or all of the year.

 - That the person is tax resident in Spain, i.e. has habitual residence in Spain.

-- Work is effectively carried out outside of Spain for a non Spanish employer and is not carried out in a tax haven.
+- Work is carried out outside of Spain and not listed as a tax haven.

-- That the employer is tax resident in a non-tax haven country that applies a tax similar to Spanish income tax.
-This condition is considered satisfied if Spain has signed a double tax treaty with that country, but absent this, other forms of proof may be admitted.
+- That the employer applies a tax similar to Spanish income tax.
+This condition is considered satisfied if Spain has signed a double tax treaty with that country, but failing this, other forms of proof may be admitted.

-- There is no effective minimum taxation requirement for the other country to apply, with the result that income tax charged by the other country can be effectively zero.
+- There is no effective minimum taxation requirement for the other country to apply, with the result that income tax charged by the other country may effectively be zero.

 In the case of qualifying foreign income that exceeds the 60.100 euros limit, the deduction applies up to the limit, leaving the excess income subject to income tax in the normal manner.